keiziapurba/Toxic-Comment-Classification/README.md

 ## Introduction

 The **Toxic Comment Classification** project focuses on developing a deep learning model to classify comments as toxic or non-toxic based on their content.
 The model aims to automatically identify and flag comments that contain offensive, disrespectful, or harmful language, helping maintain a safer and more inclusive online environment.
+The dataset includes comment_text and several target variables indicating different types of toxicity, such as toxic, severe toxic, obscene, threat, insult, and identity hate.
+The dataset is stored in a CSV file named train.csv.

 ## Preprocessing